QuixoteSystems/QXT-JS8Call-Tools/Telegram-Bridge/README.md

 It composes the proper JS8 line and triggers transmit, normalizes callsigns/groups, ignores your own transmissions to prevent loops, auto-reconnects to JS8Call, and includes logging for troubleshooting.

 ### Configuration
-To run in your own machine, open config.py file and change and adapt with your data.
+To adapt to your enviroment and your own machine, edit config.py file and change it with your own data (Callsign, IP, Port...).

 ### Running